We Pick Up the Phone Every Time; Call 24 Hours a Day, 7 Days a Week

 The Collin County theft lawyers of Rosenthal Kalabus & Therrian are the best in the business

 Several acts under Penal Code Sec.
 31.04 constitute a theft of service.
 To charge and convict a person of theft of service, the state must prove that an individual acted with intent to avoid payment for service and one of the following scenarios:

 Theft of service ranges from Class C misdemeanor to first-degree felony.
 The level of offense depends on the value of the service alleged to have been stolen.
 The crime becomes a Class B misdemeanor (0-180 days in jail and a fine up to $2,000) at a value of $20 and a felony (sentencing starting at a minimum of 180 days in jail) at a value of $1,500.

 Theft of service is commonly misunderstood as merely the act of not paying for a service.
 It is not uncommon for people to secure a service with the intent to pay, and upon completion of that service, they no longer can do so.
 This is not necessarily theft of service.

 Unauthorized use of a motor vehicle is a state jail felony that occurs when a person “intentionally or knowingly operates another’s boat, airplane, or motor-propelled vehicle without the effective consent of the owner.”

-Even if someone was not “stealing”, per se, a vehicle, he could still be on the hook for this crime if he did not have permission to operate the vehicle from the owner of the vehicle to operate it.
+Even if someone was not “stealing” a vehicle, they could still be on the hook for this crime if they did not have permission from the owner to operate it.

-The punishment range for unauthorized use of a vehicle is 180 days to 2 years in state jail and a fine of up to $10,000.
+The penalty ranges from is 180 days to 2 years in state jail and a fine of up to $10,000.